MBA Reapplicant Success Story: From 24 Apps, 19 Dings to 1st in Class at Emory

 “The biggest challenge in the application process was finding a school that would believe in me and my potential.
 That, and staying resolved in the face of rejection,” shares Luggen.
 Ed knew he was good enough and stuck with it using the strategy developed with the Stacy Blackman Consulting team.

 “I see now that it was a necessary process that landed me exactly where I should have been: at a school that appreciated my strengths and cared for my success.
 Emory GBS was the perfect place for me, and my early struggles made me appreciate the school and the opportunities it brought me all the more.
 Goizueta believed in me, and two years later I graduated first in my class.”
 Developing resilience is incredibly important during the MBA process, but it’s also essential in life.
 To be successful, you need to learn how to bounce back and try again.

 #3 One size doesn’t fit all

-The MBA is not a one-size-fits-all degree, and not every business school is equipped to help every person reach his or her unique professional goals.
+The MBA is not a one-size-fits-all degree.
+In reality, not every business school is equipped to help every person reach his or her unique professional goals.
 After his experience at Goizueta with peers he described as “remarkable, yet down-to-earth,” Luggen advises future students to carefully consider student culture and community.

 Nothing beats hard work and defined goals.
-Luggen shared, “Many pursue an MBA… because it seems like a good next step in their life process; a foregone conclusion.
+As Luggen says, “Many pursue an MBA… because it seems like a good next step in their life process; a foregone conclusion.
 But the people who really succeed both in their recruiting and academically know what they want and what they’re working toward.
 Knowing what you want will likely help you craft the story you tell to the MBA admissions committee, to recruiters, to contacts, and to classmates.
 People love stories, and particularly they like good stories.
-If you can tell a good story about yourself and why you have chosen your goals, it will help in many ways.”
+The ability to tell a good story about yourself and why you have chosen your goals help in many ways.”